ibm-cloud-docs/ContinuousDelivery/ts_index.md

 {: faq}
 {: support}

-Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instances and toolchains are deprecated.
-You can no longer create Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instances.
-As of 14 January 2022, you cannot create new toolchains within Cloud Foundry orgs.
-You can create new toolchains in resource groups.
-On 28 February 2022, all toolchains within Cloud Foundry orgs that did not contain a Professional plan instance of the {{site.data.keyword.contdelivery_short}} service were deleted.
-As of 15 August 2022, all toolchains within Cloud Foundry orgs that contain a Professional plan instance of the {{site.data.keyword.contdelivery_short}} service will be deleted.
-Before this date, you can use the [toolchain migration wizard](/docs/ContinuousDelivery?topic=ContinuousDelivery-migrate_toolchains) to migrate existing toolchains from Cloud Foundry orgs to resource groups.
-{: deprecated}

-An instance of the {{site.data.keyword.contdelivery_short}} service is considered active when one or more of the toolchains within the same resource group or Cloud Foundry organization (org) are active.
-A toolchain is considered active if users interact with it by way of the user interface, delivery pipeline jobs are triggered, repositories that are managed by {{site.data.keyword.gitrepos}} are accessed, or Eclipse Orion {{site.data.keyword.webide}} workspaces are in use.
+An instance of the {{site.data.keyword.contdelivery_short}} service is considered active when one or more of the toolchains within the same resource group is active.
+A toolchain is considered active if users interact with it by way of the user interface, delivery pipeline jobs are triggered, or repositories that are managed by {{site.data.keyword.gitrepos}} are accessed.
 To be considered inactive, all of these conditions must be absent for all of the toolchains that are associated with the {{site.data.keyword.contdelivery_short}} service, for 30 days.

 ## I tried to deploy an app to {{site.data.keyword.cloud_notm}}, why am I getting an error?